GENETAY/RobustClustering_project/README.md

 ```

 Check out the numerous files in `RobustClustering_project/doc` and `RobustClustering_project/examples` to see how to use all functions and classes and what they do.

+## encountered issues and their solutions

+- the installation with pip was successful.
+But when I opened a python environment with `python` in command line, the import of KbMOM with "from RobustClustering import KbMOM" went wrong with this error: `ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
+Expected 96 from C header, got 80 from PyObject`.
+To solve it i updated numpy with `pip install --upgrade numpy`.
+Then it worked well.

 # Remark
 We edited existing codes or created our own programs to be able to give initial centers in the procedures.
 For example, trimmed-kmeans (https://rdrr.io/cran/lowmemtkmeans/man/tkmeans.html) or SMM don't have such arguments.
 It did matter to be able to compare performances of algorithms.